LIS 586 History of the Book

 The course will make use of the University’s special collections holdings, providing students with frequent opportunities to handle rare books and special materials, carry out research interests using these holdings, and investigate questions about the book as material, social, and cultural object.

 This course follows a chronological path from the advent of the codex to the emergence of printing and the mass production of books.
-Papermaking, typography, bookbinding, book collecting, book design, and modern private-press publishing will also be explored.
+Papermaking, typography, bookbinding, and modern private-press publishing will also be explored.
 Issues of housing and conservation will be discussed, as well as the duality of the book as both physical artefact and intellectual repository.

-Instruction encompasses lectures, videos, field trips, discussion, and class presentations.
+Instruction encompasses lectures, videos, field trips, discussion, hands-on-exercises, and class presentations.

 Prerequisite: LIS 501